Fezzik: If there are, we'll all be dead.

-The habit of certain characters to speak in Sublime Rhyme,
+It's the habit of some to speak in Sublime Rhyme,

-only when they are speaking off the top of their head
+Only when speaking off the top of their head

 More often than not,

 The part of the rhymer

 If your entire language is based on this trope,